Interface States in Space-Time Photonic Crystals: Topological Origin, Propagation and Amplification: Results and discussion

-\textbf{Topological characterization of STPhCs} - In spatial non-magnetic PhCs, only time-reversal $\mathcal{T}$ is present out of the three fundamental symmetries that define the ten-fold way \cite{Tenfold,TopClass}, which for general 1D systems classify them as trivial.
+In spatial non-magnetic PhCs, only time-reversal $\mathcal{T}$ is present out of the three fundamental symmetries that define the ten-fold way \cite{Tenfold,TopClass}, which for general 1D systems classify them as trivial.
 However, crystalline symmetries can enrich PhCs with nontrivial topology \cite{StaCrysWannCent}.
 In 1D, this role is played by parity (inversion) symmetry $\mathcal{P}$ ($x \rightarrow -x$), which quantizes the Zak phase \cite{ZakPhase}, defining it as a $\mathbb{Z}_2$ topological invariant.
 This symmetry also establishes a direct connection between the parity of the Bloch functions and the existence of surface states \cite{SymmCritZak,SurfImp}, i.e., it establishes a bulk-interface correspondence.

-Motivated by this context, we now discuss the topological characterization of a STPhC by studying the space–time counterpart of parity symmetry, defined in the comoving frame as $\mathcal{P'}$ ($x' \rightarrow -x'$).
+Motivated by this context, we now discuss the topological characterization of a \super{subluminal} STPhC by studying the space–time counterpart of parity symmetry, defined in the comoving frame as $\mathcal{P'}$ ($x' \rightarrow -x'$).
 Applying this transformation to Eq.~\eqref{eq:Maxwell_com} reveals that, although each entry of the material matrix is symmetric under $\mathcal{P'}$, the presence of the magneto-electric coupling $\xi'$ breaks the invariance of Maxwell’s equations.
 As a result, the direct generalization of the symmetry that enables non-trivial topology in static crystals is not possible, raising the question of whether STPhCs can still be topologically classified.
-Crucially, however, while $\mathcal{T'}$ and $\mathcal{P'}$ are individually broken, their combined operation $\mathcal{P'T'}$ [$(x',t') \rightarrow -(x',t')$] is preserved.
-In what follows, we examine whether this joint symmetry can play a similar role as parity symmetry does in 1D spatial PhCs .
+Crucially, however, while $\mathcal{T'}$ and $\mathcal{P'}$ are individually broken, their combined operation $\mathcal{P'T'}$ [$(x',t') \rightarrow -(x',t')$] is preserved. \acd{Physically, $\mathcal{P'T'}$-symmetry has the same relevance as conventional $\mathcal{PT}$-symmetry since both transformations are equivalent, as can be seen in Eqs.\eqref{eq:Lor_trans_sp1}-\eqref{eq:Lor_trans_sp2}.} In what follows, we examine whether this joint symmetry can play a similar role as parity symmetry does in 1D spatial PhCs.

 To do so, we study the Zak phase defined with the eigenfunctions of Eq.~\eqref{eq:com_eigenfun} and along the comoving-frame BZ